EntySec/Pwny/README.md

 To test Pwny, simply compile `src/main/test.c` (do not forget to change host and port in it) and then execute `examples/listener.py` on attacker and compiled Pwny on target with command-line arguments like `<host> <port>`.

 **NOTE:** No loader is needed for testing, do not overcomplicate it!
 To disable in-memory loading add `loader=False` to `open()` in `examples/listener.py`.

+## Projects

+* [SeaShell Framework](https://github.com/EntySec/SeaShell) - iOS post-exploitation framework that exploits the CoreTrust bug to remotely access an iPhone or iPad.
+SeaShell actively using Pwny implant to communicate with iOS.

 ## Caveats